Get it on Fab Store

 🧲 "Magnet" Formatting

-Instantly align nodes based on execution flow using Shift+Q. Unlike other formatters, BlueLine is Selection-Only, preserving Git history while restoring order.
+Instantly align Blueprint nodes based on execution flow using Shift+Q. Unlike other formatters, BlueLine is Selection-Only, preserving Git history while restoring order.

 🧬 Genetic "Clean Graph"